jhpyle/docassemble/demo.md

   - docassemble.base.legal
 comment: >-
   A "modules" section imports functions from Python modules.
-The basic building blocks of docassemble variables are defined in the docassemble.legal module.
+The docassemble.base.legal module defines some object classes and functions that are useful in legal applications.
 ---
 default role: client
 code: |